-Servers are the backbone of an organization's datacenter.
-Be it an optimized user experience, or well managed resources, server is the one that does everything for you.
-Keeping the server readily available and accessible is crucial for the business facing applications and services to perform at their optimum levels.
+Servers are the backbone of an organization's data center.
+Be it an optimized user experience, or well-managed resources, the server is the one that does everything for you.
+Keeping the server readily available and accessible is crucial for the business-facing applications and services to perform at their optimum levels.

-Availability refers that the server is up and running without any interruptions, ensuring maximum network uptime.
-Monitoring server uptime and availability is important to ensure smooth functioning of servers and the network.
+Availability refers to the server being up and running without any interruptions, ensuring maximum network uptime.
+Monitoring server uptime and availability is important to ensure the smooth functioning of servers and the network.

-The time taken to transmit data packets from a source device to destination device is called Response time.
-Tracking response time is essential to prevent server and network latency and provide rich end-user experience
+The time taken to transmit data packets from a source device to a destination device is called response time.
+Tracking response time is essential to prevent server and network latency and provide a rich end-user experience.

 Network performance is determined by critical server performance metrics such as CPU utilization, memory utilization, disk utilization, device partition details, etc. These metrics need to be monitored in real-time to maintain optimal server performance.

-Performance of background running services such as TCP port service, MS Exchange service, MS SQL service is crucial to server's health and performance.
+The performance of background running services such as TCP port service, MS Exchange service, and MS SQL service is crucial to the server's health and performance.
 Monitoring services for their availability and performance is hence essential to prevent unforeseen server crashes or downtime.

 OpManager's server monitoring capabilities help to perform real-time server performance monitoring management by:

 Monitoring servers proactively for availability and response time is vital for server management.
-Be it Linux server management or Windows server management, OpManager, the trusted network and server performance management software, actively monitors over 300 critical server performance metrics like CPU utilization, disk utilization, partition-wise memory utilization etc. along with monitoring processes and services.
-OpManager's fault monitoring includes threshold based alerts and notifications for server's availability and health.
+Be it Linux server management or Windows server management, OpManager, the trusted network and server performance management software, actively monitors over 300 critical server performance metrics like CPU utilization, disk utilization, partition-wise memory utilization, etc. along with monitoring processes and services.
+OpManager's fault monitoring includes threshold-based alerts and notifications for the server's availability and health.

 With OpManager's server performance management tools, you can simplify the process of monitoring and managing server performance as follows.